This post may contain affiliate links. Please read our full Disclosure Policy.

 Now it is time to paint your furniture.
 The first step is to decide what type and color of paint you would like to use for painting your piece.
 My favorite color for the furniture in my home is Oxford White by Benjamin Moore.

-Then, begin by painting the edges and corners of one side of the piece with an angled brush first.
-Just like coloring artwork, I like to think of painting the lines before I fill in the middle of the piece.
+Then, begin by first painting the edges and corners of one side of the piece with an angled brush.
+Like coloring artwork, I like to think of painting the lines before I fill the middle of the piece.

 Second, using a paint roller, apply the first coat of paint on that same side.
-Make sure to not work too far ahead with the brush before you fill in with the roller or it will leave unwanted brush lines.
+Do not work too far ahead with the brush before you fill in with the roller, or it will leave unwanted brush lines.
 Continue for the whole furniture piece.

 Let your coats of paint dry completely before applying the next coat.
-Apply light coats of paint and 8 to 12 hours is optimal between coats.
-If you apply your coats of paint too quickly, your paint may never dry correctly.
-You will just go through a ton of sandpaper when you go to distress the edges of the piece.
+Apply light coats of paint, and 8 to 12 hours is optimal between coats.
+If you use your coats of paint too quickly, your paint may never dry correctly.
+You will just go through a ton of sandpaper when you distress the edges of the piece.

-After the paint is completely dry, repeat the step of lightly sanding the piece with 120-grit sandpaper before you apply the next coat.
+After the paint is completely dry, lightly sand the piece with 120-grit sandpaper before you apply the next coat.

 Repeat the paint application and sanding steps above until you reach your desired finish on your piece.